-4 Appraise the range of fuels and oil and grease lubricants for agricultural use including handling precautions, selection and on-farm storage 5 Use hand and power tools and equipment for nuts and bolts, measuring and marking, cutting and punching, drilling, grinding and welding 6 Carry out basic electrical maintenance tasks including batteries, carbon brushes, fuses, bulbs, 13 amp plugs and 7 pin trailer plugs 7 Perform routine 50 hour and 500 hour tractor services in accordance with manufacturers recommendations 8 Carry out tractor and workshop tasks effectively and in accordance with safety requirements.
-Assessment General Information ails of FET assessment requirements are set out in essment Guidelines for Providers.
-All FET assessment is criterion referenced.
-Successful achievement of the award is based on learners attaining the required standards of knowledge, skill or competence.
-The techniques set out below are considered the optimum approach to assessment for this component.
-In exceptional circumstances providers may identify alternative assessment techniques through the provider's application for programme validation which are reliable and valid but which are more appropriate to their context. acro essment of a number of components may be integrated oss programmes for delivery, provided that the learning comes of each minor award are assessed. up or team work may form part of the assessment, provided h learner's achievement is separately assessed. of th will asso providers are required to submit an assessment plan as part neir application for programme validation.
+5 Carry out routine pre-starting checks specified in the operator¿s manual 6 Drive an all terrain vehicle around a specified course in a controlled manner appropriate to the terrain and surface conditions 7 Operate an all terrain vehicle effectively and in accordance with safety requirements 8 Operate an all terrain vehicle effectively with ancillary equipment for a range of tractor tasks.
+Assessment General Information ails of FET assessment requirements are set out in essment Guidelines for Providers. ach FET assessment is criterion referenced.
+Successful ievement of the award is based on learners attaining the uired standards of knowledge, skill or competence. app circ tech valie techniques set out below are considered the optimum roach to assessment for this component.
+In exceptional umstances providers may identify alternative assessment aniques through the provider's application for programme dation which are reliable and valid but which are more ropriate to their context. acro essment of a number of components may be integrated oss programmes for delivery, provided that the learning comes of each minor award are assessed. up or team work may form part of the assessment, provided h learner's achievement is separately assessed. of th will ass providers are required to submit an assessment plan as part neir application for programme validation.
 Assessment Plans include information relating to scheduling and integration of essment.
 See current FET validation guidelines at w.qqi.ie .
-Assessment Techniques rder to demonstrate that they have reached the standards of wledge, skill and competence identified in all the learning outcomes, learners are required to complete the assessment(s) below.

-The assessor is responsible for devising assessment instruments (e.g. project and assignment briefs, examination papers), assessment criteria and mark sheets, consistent with the techniques identified below and FETAC's assessment requirements.
+Assessment Techniques kno rder to demonstrate that they have reached the standards of wledge, skill and competence identified in all the learning comes, learners are required to complete the assessment(s) ow. inst e assessor is responsible for devising assessment ruments (e.g. project and assignment briefs, examination ers), assessment criteria and mark sheets, consistent with the techniques identified below and FETAC's assessment requirements.
 Programme validation will require providers to map each learning outcome to its associated assessment technique.
-See current FET validation guidelines at www.qqi.ie.

-All learning outcomes must be assessed and achieved

-Skills Demonstration 60% Examination - Theory 40%
+See current FET validation guidelines at www.ggi.ie.
+All learning outcomes must be assessed and achieved Skills Demonstration 60% 40% Examination - Theory Description Skills Demonstration A skills demonstration is used to assess a wide range of practical based learning outcomes including practical skills and knowledge.
+A skills demonstration will require the learner to complete a task or series of tasks that demonstrate a range of skills.